Zanelidd/Zanelidd/README.md

 ## Hi there 👋, I'm Damien

-Currently in formation at Wild Code School to be a Fullstack Web Developer 🖥️
+Currently looking for a permanent FullStack developer position 🖥️